What Is A Rubric? Well, It’s Complicated

 A ‘less clear’ paper is obviously less desirable than a ‘clear’ paper (even though that doesn’t tell us much about what clarity or its absence look like), but it is almost never valid to say that a good paper has more facts or more footnotes or more arguments than a worse paper.
 A paper is never worse because it has fewer footnotes; it is worse because the sources cited are somehow less appropriate or illuminating.
 A paper is not good because it is long but because it has something to say.
 There is a bad temptation to construct descriptors based on easy to count quantities instead of valid qualities.

-The rubric should thus always describe ‘better’ and ‘worse’ in tangible qualitative terms in each descriptor: what specifically make this argument or proof better than another one?
+The rubric should thus always describe ‘better’ and ‘worse’ in tangible, qualitative terms in each descriptor: what specifically makes this argument or proof better than another one?
 So, when using comparative language to differentiate quality, make sure at least that what is being compared is relative quality, not relative arbitrary quantity.

 This post was originally published on Grant’s personal blog.